perticascatalin/Learning/DSS/StudyCase.md

 Development

 Each additional layer adds details which help inform to make a better overall decision.
 The overall probability of a leaf node (outcome) is computed by multiplying all the probabilities from the root.
 Probability with priors can be computed by multiplying up to a certain level.
 Expected value from a given state is obtained by weighted average of its leaf nodes.This is called decision tree analysis.

+We develop on more complex concepts: decision tree and attribute split impurity (gini index)

+First example

+Symptom to cause mapping.